GuilhermBrSp/Coddit/README.md

 # Coddit

-Coddit is a reddit-like blog that was developed during my developer training in my first internship at Codus.
+Coddit is a reddit-like project that was developed during my developer training in my first internship at Codus.

 ## Features implemented
 ### Home Page